Edit Distance for Pushdown Automata: Preliminaries

+It is well-known~\cite{HU79} that CFGs and PDAs are language-wise polynomial equivalent (i.e., there is a polynomial time procedure that, given a PDA, outputs a CFG of the same language and vice versa).

-\Paragraph{Derivation trees of CFGs.} {Fix a CFG $(\Sigma,V,s,P)$.
+\Paragraph{Derivation trees of CFGs.} Fix a CFG $G = (\Sigma,V,S,P)$.
 The CFG defines a (typically infinite) set of {\em derivation trees}.
-A derivation tree is an ordered tree\footnote{that is, the children of each internal node has an order} where (1)~each leaf is associated with an element of $\{\Sigma\cup V\}$; and (2)~each internal node $q$ is associated with a non-terminal $v\in V$ and production rule $p:v\rightarrow w$, such that $v$ has $|w|$ children and the $i$'th child, for each $i$, is associated with $w[i]$ (and some production rule, in case the $i$'th child is not a leaf).
-For a node $q$ of a derivation tree we let $T(q)$ be the sub-tree under $q$.
-A derivation tree $T$ defines a string $w(T)$ over $\{\Sigma\cup V\}$ formed by the leaves in order. }
+A derivation tree is an ordered tree\footnote{In an ordered tree, children of every node are ordered.} where (1)~each leaf is associated with an element of $\Sigma\cup V \cup \{\epsilon\}$; and (2)~each internal node $q$ is associated with a non-terminal $A \in V$ and production rule $p: A\rightarrow w$, such that $A$ has $|w|$ children and the $i$-th child, for each $i$, is associated with $w[i]$ if it is a leaf or a production rule $p' : w[i] \rightarrow w'$ if it is an internal node.
+A derivation tree $T$ defines a string $w(T)$ over $\Sigma\cup V$ formed by reading labels of the leaves of $T$ in an ascending lexicographic path order (``from left to right'') while skipping $\epsilon$ symbols.
+Existence of a derivation tree $T$ with the root $A$ certifies that $A \rightarrow_G^* w(T)$.
+For instance given $G$ (as in the previous paragraph), the derivation tree for $aabb$ is as given in Figure~\ref{fig:ex}.

 \Paragraph{Finite automata.} A \emph{non-deterministic finite automaton} (NFA) is a pushdown automaton with empty stack alphabet.
 We will omit $\Gamma$ while referring to NFA, i.e., we will consider them as tuples $(\Sigma, Q, S, \delta, F)$.
 We denote the class of all NFA by $\NFA$.
 Analogously to DPDA we define \emph{deterministic finite automata} (DFA).